-As a result of his efforts promoting the art of Peruvian native artists the Peruvian Society for the Preservation of Indigenous Cultures of Peru presented Drake with a hand-painted hide with words of appreciation for his efforts on behalf of the “indigenous artists of the world.”
+As a result of my efforts promoting the art of Peruvian native artists the Peruvian Society for the Preservation of Indigenous Cultures of Peru presented me with a hand-painted hide with words of appreciation for his efforts on behalf of the “indigenous artists of the world.”

-42. Creation of the Big Rock Garden Park and Urban Open Space.
+I was instrumental in the creation of Big Rock Garden Park and Urban Open Space.

 a.
 One of the artistic treasures of Bellingham is Big Rock Garden Park.
 That park began as a private agricultural nursery created by George and Mary Ann Drake, with the help of their son David, to provide a sheltered employment opportunity for young people with mental disabilities.
 George started clearing the woods with a machete in early 1981 and the nursery opened the next year.
 There they promoted the garden as art specializing in plants for the Asian garden.
 To show what a mature plant would look like the Drakes planted hundreds of rhododendrons, azaleas, Japanese Maples and other plants in the wooded environment.

 b.
 Once the property was fully fenced George began selling fine art for the garden in a business which they called “Gardens of Art.”
 As more artists sent or brought work for showing and selling in the Big Rock Garden George conjured up the idea of having a competition among landscape artists and local landscapers to see who could create the best garden setting for a work of garden sculpture, the first competition of such a nature in the nation.